RobertAhlin/react-elarning-app/README.md

 - Style the header and footer.
 - Make the cards "expandable" to get more information, bigger videos and other things.
 - Implement functions to the contact form.
-- Make quizes or any other examination test for futher learning.
+- Make quizes or any other examination test for more learning.
 - Add a chat where students can chat with a teacher or tutor.

 # Credits
 - stack overflow: https://stackoverflow.co/ for all the knowledge out there.
 - Next.js org: https://nextjs.org/ for guides and help.
 - ChatGPT: https://chat.openai.com/ for helping me toubleshoot.
+- Vercel at GitHub: https://github.com/vercel/next-learn/tree/main/basics/learn-starter providing a base template to start with.